 But holding on to your share of local search through each algorithm update requires care and maintenance — and driving customers from search results to your front door requires much more than a great homepage.
 Especially following Google's core algorithm update this spring, it's more important than ever to have local landing pages.

 Here's how marketers can manage their local pages to improve their search ranking and boost sales.

 Maintain accurate, comprehensive information on local pages.

-The first step is to build out local landing pages that have comprehensive business information, ensuring that the address, hours, and offerings are correct for each storefront, office, kiosk, or branch.
-Incorrect or inconsistent information confuses customers — and Google's algorithm favors pages with clear content and verified, consistent location details.
+The first step is to build out local landing pages that have comprehensive business information, making sure that the address, hours, and offerings are correct for each storefront, office, kiosk, or branch.
+Incorrect or inconsistent information confuses customers — and Google's algorithm favours pages with clear content and verified, consistent location details.

 Next, make sure your local pages link to any social media profiles (like a Facebook Local Page), the correct page on popular reviews sites like Yelp, and a claimed Google My Business page.
 These cross-links provide Google with more information, increasing your chances of showing up when people search — plus they give your customers more opportunities to interact with your brand and find the specific information they're looking for.

 Over the past several years, the search experience has shifted away from a list of blue links and towards maps, featured snippets, and spoken answers.
 Consumer expectations have evolved as well.